 The Clean Currents Coalition is a collaborative network of dedicated, passionate problem-solvers combating the flow of plastic waste from rivers to the ocean.

-In a competitive request for proposals process in 2019, which attracted proposals for 30 projects across 5 continents and 16 countries, the Benioff Ocean Initiative selected the members of the Clean Currents Coalition for their innovative technological designs and strategies for eliminating the flow of plastic waste into rivers and the ocean.
+In a competitive request for proposals process in 2019, which attracted proposals for 30 projects across 5 continents and 16 countries, the Benioff Ocean Science Laboratory selected the members of the Clean Currents Coalition for their innovative technological designs and strategies for eliminating the flow of plastic waste into rivers and the ocean.
 Members of the Coalition are working both independently and collaboratively to share knowledge and develop cutting-edge solutions.

 Recognizing that the plastics crisis is a complex problem with no one solution, the Coalition are taking a multifaceted approach.
 Using engineering and environmental science, these teams are piloting a diverse set of cutting-edge technologies to capture and remove plastic waste from rivers.
 Through experimentation and data collection, they are learning more about the sources of plastic waste and the most effective location-based strategies for stopping it.
 Through outreach and education, they are catalyzing societal and governmental shifts in thinking about plastic consumption and waste management systems.

 Each Clean Currents Coalition team is working in one community on one river system.
 But together, through collaboration, knowledge-sharing, and a common goal, their ambition is to help replicate these successes to more and more river communities around the world.